proofofcare/proofofcare-covid/README.txt

 What we want from this dashboard

+Update date
-daily cases (most recent)
+daily cases
+cases for past week
 active cases

-changes in daily cases

-changes in active cases

-1 week trend for active cases
+add slider for time series